alvin20003030/singhack2026/README.md

 ## License

-This project was created for SingHacks 2026 and uses synthetic data for demonstration purposes.
+This project was created for SingHacks 2026